Imanolasolo/Raptor_Eye_Project/README.md

 The project itself tries to search for information within selected web pages.
 This information *(job offers in certain positions)* will be treated as confidential data and will be used to select candidates who meet the requirements.

 All project documentation is written on the [white papers](https://github.com/Imanolasolo/Raptor_Eye_Project/tree/main/White_Papers), and is stored in the directory of the same name in this repository.

+The presentation for Elevator pitch is included in Presentation folder